 The first videotape demo was in California.
 As time passed, this tech allowed schools to offer visual and audio learning to students.
 Once only still frames, these tapes created a movie theatre like setting.
 Later on, teachers would use them to show documentaries and films.

 1957 – Skinner Teaching Machine

-Created by behavioral psychologist B.F.
-Skinner, the teaching machine allowed students to learn at their own pace.
-His teaching machine varied slightly from others that had been around since the 1920s by offering questions and answers on paper discs.
+Behavioral psychologist B.F.
+Skinner invented this too.
+The teaching machine allowed students to learn at their own pace.
+His model varied slightly from others that had been around since the 1920s.
+It put questions and answers on paper discs.

 1959 – Photocopier